-In this paper a multi-retailer single product routing problem is examined and thoroughly reviewed.
+In this paper a multi-retailer single product routing problem where backordres are permitted is examined and thoroughly reviewed.
 In the following section the problem is formally stated, while in the next section Genetic Algorithms are introduced and related operators are discussed.
-Then, the application of the algorithmic procedure to IRP is implemented, while concluding remarks and suggestions for further research are presented in the last section.
+Then, the application of the algorithmic procedure to IRPwB is implemented, while concluding remarks and suggestions for further research are presented in the last section.